Salva-D/Wasm-cloud-computing-benchmark-suite/README.md

 # WebAssembly-benchmark-suite
-Benchmark suite for cloud computing workloads in WebAssembly
+Benchmark suite for cloud computing workloads in WebAssembly.

 ## Installation and setup
 1. Download wasm micro runtime (WAMR) and place it in the /opt folder: